Muthumanickam1521/RAG-QA-Assistant/README.md

 **Instructions:**

-1. Access the Streamlit app [Insert Streamlit App Link Here].
+1. Access the Streamlit app.
 2. Upload your file (please wait a few seconds for processing).
 3. Ask your question!